JochenYang/Devmind/README.md

 #### Step 2: Restart Your MCP Client

-Restart Claude Desktop or your MCP client to load DevMind.
+Restart Claude Code or your MCP client to load DevMind.

 #### Step 3: Try Your First Command